-* November 30, 2004: Ken Jennings hugging Nancy Zerg, who had finally put an end to his 74 game streak.
+* November 30, 2004: Ken Jennings hugging Nancy Zerg, the contestant who defeated him on his 75th appearance.

 * About a month after Hurricane Katrina hit in 2005, New Orleans native Deborah Slattery happened to be a contestant.
 Each of her three games was prefaced by an announcement from Alex that Deborah and her family were safe.

 * 2013 Teen Tournament winner Leonard Cooper using his winnings to [[https://www.jeopardy.com/jbuzz/highlights/leonard-cooper-jeffect pay for his brother's college tuition]].

 * March 27, 2013: Challenger Tom Carroll appears on the show, having tried out for 37 years before being selected. [[spoiler:And he wins $32,000.]]

 * December 5, 2013: Before the Double Jeopardy! round, Alex points out a man who proposed to his fiancée in the audience. [[spoiler:She said yes.]]